synw/django-mqueue/README.md

 [![Build Status](https://travis-ci.org/synw/django-mqueue.svg?branch=master)](https://travis-ci.org/synw/django-mqueue)

 Simple events queueing application for Django: can be used for moderation or monitoring or loging.
-Events are linked to a model instance.
+Events can be linked to a model instance and a user instance.

 ## Install